 Planning and preparation

-However, the application window is relatively short, and projects will be evaluated based on the clarity of the investment plan, the technical justification of the project and the demonstration of resilience and innovation outcomes.
+Given the limited application period, projects will be assessed based on the quality of the investment plan, the technical consistency of the proposal and the ability to demonstrate resilience, innovation and economic impact.

 Companies considering an application should therefore ensure that the scope, budget structure and supporting documentation are carefully prepared in advance.